jerrymccjr/Azure-Creating-Tenant-Account-Subscription-and-Resource-Groups/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-A Tenant account in Microsoft Azure is your organization's master account encompassing all services and billing.
+Before we dive into specifics, the graphic above illustrates the Tenant/Subscription/Resource Group structure within Microsoft Azure.
+A Tenant account in  Azure is your organization's master account encompassing all services and billing.
 You, as a Tenant, can have muliple Subscriptions, which is primarily a way to segregate billing into departments, for example.
 Within each Subscription, multiple Resource Groups can be created to house the various Azure services your organization may require.
 </p>
 <br />